vk-cs/docs-public/docs/en/computing/iaas/instructions/vm/vm-create/vm-create.md

        - To create a Linux VM and connect to it via SSH, save the ID of the group `ssh` or `ssh+www`.
        - To create a Windows VM and connect to it via RDP, save the ID of the group `rdp` or `rdp+www`.

-      For more information about configuring network access rules, see [Managing firewall rules](/en/networks/vnet/instructions/secgroups).
+      For more information about configuring network access rules, see [Security groups](/en/networks/vnet/instructions/secgroups).

    4. Get a list of available networks and save the required ID: